hv_approx#

 Approximate the value of the hypervolume metric with respect to a given reference point assuming minimization of all objectives.
 The default

-relies on Monte-Carlo sampling [1] and, thus, it gets more accurate, but slower, for higher values ofnsamples
+relies on Monte-Carlo sampling [1].
+Both methods tend to get more accurate, for higher values ofnsamples

 data (